sosy-lab/benchexec/doc/run-results.md

     This can be one of the `RESULT_*` constants of the [`result` module](https://github.com/sosy-lab/benchexec/blob/master/benchexec/result.py),
     or an arbitrary string.
-    If the result is correct or wrong according to the `category` value, the `status` contains the answer of the tool.
+    If the result is `CATEGORY_CORRECT` or `CATEGORY_WRONG` according to the `category` value, the `status` contains the answer of the tool.
-    If the result is an error, the `status` is a human-readable string with more information about which kind of error occurred,
+    If the result is `CATEGORY_ERROR`, the `status` is a human-readable string with more information about which kind of error occurred,
-    e.g., whether the tool terminated with an error code, the time limit was hit etc.
+    e.g., whether the tool terminated with an error code, the time limit was hit, etc.

 Furthermore, `benchexec` allows the user to specify arbitrary additional result values by defining them with a `<column>` tag in the benchmark-definition file.